PedroCristo/README-TEST/README.md

 ### Home Page - Highilights Posts

 ![Home Page - Highilights Posts](./assets/images/readme/features/tasty_blog_home_page_highilights-.jpg)
-* In the highlighted posts, users can watch a section of 6 recipes, chosen by the site admin by clicking the featured box in the post database.<br>
+* In the highlighted posts, users can watch a selection of 6 recipes, chosen by the site admin by clicking the featured box in the post database.<br>

 #### About Page
 ![About Page](./assets/images/readme/features/tasty_blog_about_page.jpg)